MicrosoftDocs/azure-docs/articles/app-service/tutorial-send-email.md

 - The request contains the heading `Content-Type: application/json`.
 - To optimize performance, send the request asynchronously if possible.

-Click on the preferred language/framework tab below to see an example.
+Select the preferred language/framework tab below to see an example.

 ### [ASP.NET](#tab/dotnet)